 Durability

-Canned goods are known for their durability.
-This material, usually made of aluminum or steel, allows broths to be preserved for long periods of time without losing their properties.
+The canned goods Cans are known for their durability.
+This material, usually made of aluminum or steel, allows broths to be preserved for long periods without losing their properties.
 Thanks to their airtight seal, the cans protect the contents from oxygen and light, keeping the broth in good condition for months or even years.

 Recyclables

-One of the great benefits of canned goods is that they are highly recyclable.
-Aluminum and steel can be reused over and over again without losing quality, making cans a very environmentally friendly option, as long as they are recycled properly.
+One of the great benefits of canned goods The reason is that they are highly recyclable.
+Aluminum and steel can be reused again and again without losing quality, making cans a very environmentally friendly option, as long as they are recycled properly.

 Total protection

 The can offers complete protection against light and air, two factors that can alter the flavor and quality of the broth.
-Being completely sealed, the cans prevent oxidation and deterioration of the contents, ensuring greater freshness and food safety.
+Being completely sealed, the cans prevent oxidation and spoilage of the contents, guaranteeing greater freshness and food safety.

-Thanks to their compact size and durability, canned goods are very practical for storage.
-They can be easily stacked in pantries or cupboards without worrying about knocks or breakage, taking up less space compared to glass jars.
+Thanks to their compact size and durability, the canned goods They are very practical for storage.
+They can be easily stacked in pantries or cupboards without worrying about bumps or breakage, taking up less space compared to glass jars.

 Lightweight and shock resistant

-Another advantage of cans is that they are lightweight and much more impact-resistant.
-Unlike glass, which can easily break if dropped, cans are more resistant to rough handling or accidental drops, making them a safer option, especially for transport.
+Another advantage of cans is that they are lightweight and much more resistant to impacts.
+Unlike glass, which can easily break if dropped, cans withstand rough handling or accidental falls much better, making them a safer option, especially for transport.

-One of the great advantages of glass jar broth is that you can see the contents directly.
-This can be very useful for ensuring the quality of the broth before purchasing, as you can see its color and consistency, two key indicators of its freshness and flavor.
+One of the great advantages of broth in a glass jar It allows you to see the contents directly.
+This can be very useful for ensuring the quality of the broth before buying it, as you can see its color and consistency, two key indicators of its freshness and flavor.

 Absence of additional flavors

 Unlike cans, glass jars don't alter the flavor of the broth.
-In some cases, cans can release small amounts of metals or chemical compounds that can slightly affect the flavor, something that doesn't happen with glass.
-If you're very particular about the flavor of your dishes, you'll probably prefer to opt for glass broth.
+In some cases, cans can release small amounts of metals or chemical compounds that may slightly affect the taste, something that doesn't happen with glass.
+If you're very particular about the flavor of your dishes, you'll probably prefer broth in glass jars.

 Reuse and recycling

-Glass canning jars are also recyclable and can be easily reused at home.
-These containers are perfect for storing food, spices, or even DIY projects, giving them a second life before being recycled.
+The glass jars for preserves They are also recyclable and can be easily reused at home.
+These containers are perfect for storing food, spices, or even for DIY projects, giving them a second life before being recycled.

-Glass resists high temperatures better.
-If you need to heat the broth directly in the container, glass is the best option, as it doesn't release substances when heated, something that can happen with some cans, especially if they're not properly treated.
+Glass withstands high temperatures better.
+If you need to heat the broth directly in the container, glass is the best option, as it doesn't release substances when heated, something that can happen with some cans, especially if they haven't been properly treated.

-Although both types of packaging guarantee good preservation, glass allows for longer storage once opened.
-While an opened can should be consumed relatively quickly, a glass jar can be sealed and refrigerated again without significantly altering the contents.
+Although both types of packaging guarantee good preservation, glass allows for longer preservation once opened.
+While an opened can must be consumed relatively quickly, a glass jar can be sealed and rerefrigerated without significantly altering the contents.

 Differences between preserved broth in cans and glass from El Paeller